seppzer0/zero_kernel/README.md

 >
 > **I am not responsible for anything that may or may not happen to your device by installing any custom ROMs, kernels and/or any other forms of software.**
 >
-> **Anything you do with this kernel you do at your own risk.
+> **Anything you do with this kernel and your device you do at your own risk.
 By using it, you take the responsibility upon yourself and in case of any issue you are not to blame me or other related contributors.**

 ## Description